lpassamano/tech-assessment-lead-web-developer/README.md

 The API is built with these technologies

 - NodeJS (for the execution environment)
-- TypeScript (to enable type-safety development and IDE tooling)
+- TypeScript
-- Express (the framework used to power our API development)
+- Express (the framework used to power API development)
 - PostgreSQL (our database server of choice)

 The code in its current state should have all you need available to build out the rest of the API.
 If you need to install additional packages for your assessment that's fine, but your code must use the above tech.
 Connecting and interacting with the database as needed is up to you.

+**Note:** You'll need a local database server

 # Assessment